-To export the data you will likely want to use the exporter over the downloader.
-The main advantage the exporter has is that you can include the photo files if your app is capturing photos.
-If you do not have photos to move, you can use either option.
+To export the data, you can use either the exporter or the downloader.
 It is typically easier to use the CSV file type when exporting the data but you can use Shapefile if you wish.
 When using the exporter, the only option that you should select is to include photos.

 Once you have exported and downloaded the ZIP file that is produced you can take that ZIP file and directly import it into the new app as new records.